OfficeStack/OpenSkedge/README.md

 4. Run `php app/console --env=prod cache:clear` to clear and warmup the application's cache. `prod` should be replaced with `dev` if you're running in a development environment.
 5. Run `php app/console --env=prod assets:install` to install Assetic assets into the web root. `prod` should be replaced with `dev` if you're running in a development environment.

-# Deployment on Pagoda Box
-Pagoda Box is a PaaS provider that allows the creation of scalable instances of web applications.
-See README.Pagoda.md for Pagoda Box specific installation instructions.
-I have also [created a quickstart](https://pagodabox.com/cafe/m4xm4n/openskedge) that can be used as well.

 ## FAQ
 ### What is OpenSkedge?
 OpenSkedge is a reinvention of [Employee Scheduler](http://empscheduler.sourceforge.net), a flexible employee scheduling application designed for companies and organizations (such as education institutions with student workers) which require fluid shift scheduling.

 ### What is OpenSkedge not?
 OpenSkedge is not a general purpose, or a one-stop everything-but-the-kitchen-sink scheduling application.
 It's for assigning positions to people at certain times during certain time periods that they have marked themselves available.
-It won't schedule your meetings (at least, not yet).
+It won't schedule your meetings.

 ### Who is behind OpenSkedge?
-[Max Fierke](http://www.maxfierke.com), an open-source developer and student at the University of Minnesota.
+[Max Fierke](https://www.maxfierke.com), a developer and student at the University of Minnesota.
 He does [a lot of other stuff](https://github.com/maxfierke/) too.
-He created OpenSkedge during his winter break.
-He also has [a site you can go to](http://www.maxfierke.com).
+He created OpenSkedge during his freshman year.
+He also has [a site you can go to](https://www.maxfierke.com).

-### Why was OpenSkedge created?
-Max's boss, Garreth, was getting very annoyed at the fact that the version of Employee Scheduler they were running was severely broken.
-Time clock functionality was broken.
-Employees couldn't be scheduled past certain hours.
-Max mentioned that he knew PHP and MySQL.
-Garreth told him to look at it to see if he could figure out why everything was falling apart.
-Max spent two months picking the application apart and re-implemented parts of the aged PHP 4 application using PHP 5 constructs such as object-oriented classes and PHP Data Objects.
-The first weekend of winter break, Max got fed up with the archaic codebase and began re-implementing the application in Symfony2.

-### It sounds like OpenSkedge is basically an entirely different application than Employee Scheduler.
-What is left of it in OpenSkedge?
-Max isn't a JavaScript developer or a UI designer, so much of the JavaScript used in the interface of the application is nearly unmodified from the JavaScript included in Employee Scheduler.
-The database design is similar to Employee Scheduler but simpler and smarter (sorry!).

-### Who is Carlnater McStrangelove?
-The origin of Carlnater McStrangelove is not completely clear.
-He was present in some of the code for Lab Scheduler (Carlson School of Management's version of Employee Scheduler) and was the sender of all automated Lab Scheduler emails.

 ## License and Copyright
 ### License